Are you looking for the best fitness tracker for kids? Check out this guide for some top recommendations in the market.

 5. LeapFrog LeapBand

-- An interactive fitness and activity tracker, gets your kids moving without a reminder
+- An interactive fitness and activity tracker, that gets your kids moving without a reminder

 - 50 fun and exciting challenges for your kids to try